crabmusket/eightyeight.github.io/_drafts/development-versus-deployment-docker-and-haskell.md

 Some projects might require specific binaries installed, like the `yesod` set of tools, or even your favourite editor, `ghc-mod`, etc.
 I do most of my Haskelling without any such tools, but if I _were_ going to use them, I'd make my own container to do so, which I could use in place of the vanilla container:

-    $ docker run -ti --rm -v $(pwd):/code eightyeight/haskell:7.10-yesod bash
+    $ docker run -ti --rm -v $(pwd):/code eightyeight/hypothetical-yesod-container:7.10 bash

 This container would be built from a Dockerfile in its own directory elsewhere, not from this current project's Dockerfile.

 I'll admit this is a little bit of a weak solution - for instance, it'd be better to ensure that the version of `yesod devel` was the correct one specified in your project's Cabal file.
 My _tentative_ recommendation for this is to try to install all binaries in the Cabal sandbox, and set your path so that you can run them as usual.

-I've never tried it for Haskell, so I can't make any specific recommendations there, but it's how I work with Node projects.
+I've never tried this in a Haskell project, so I can't exactly sell this as a complete solution, but this is the approach I take to working on Node projects.

-## A simpler way?
+I avoid installing (e.g.) `gulp` globally, and instead create `npm` scripts that run `gulp` from the local `node_modules` folder.

+## Just write your Dockerfile properly!

 At this point if you're familiar with Docker at all, you might have realised that the answer to needing to rebuild the container constantly is usually to stop changing your Dockerfile all the time.
 After all, Docker is really great at using cached layers when your files haven't changed.
 If you simply order the commands in your Dockerfile correctly, you should be able to avoid pretty much all the pain!

-The [official Haskell image](https://registry.hub.docker.com/_/haskell/) readme shows you how to do this in a principled way.
+The [official Haskell image](https://registry.hub.docker.com/_/haskell/) readme shows you how to do this.
 You first add your Cabal file to the project, which creates a layer:

     ADD example.cabal /code/snap-example.cabal

-You then install all dependencies.
+You then install all dependencies, creating another layer:

     RUN cd /code && cabal install --only-dependencies -j4